 ALEXANDER VON DOERNBERG – DIPLOMATIC PASSPORT

-In his official capacity, Von Doernberg received British Prime Minister Neville Chamberlain during the negotiations that would produce the Munich Agreement in the fall of 1938, and would also accompany Foreign Minister Joachim von Ribbentrop to Moscow for the signing of the Molotov-Ribbentrop Pact in August on 1939.
-The Allies arrested him at the war’s end and served as a witness at the Nuremberg trials, especially the Ministries Trial.
+In his official capacity, Von Doernberg received British Prime Minister Neville Chamberlain during the negotiations that would produce the Munich Agreement in the fall of 1938 and would also accompany Foreign Minister Joachim von Ribbentrop to Moscow for the signing of the Molotov-Ribbentrop Pact in August 1939.
+The Allies arrested him at the war’s end, and he served as a witness at the Nuremberg trials, especially the Ministries Trial.
 He caused controversy when, in 2005, it was realized that his portrait still hung among those of his predecessors and successors as head of the Protocol Department at the Foreign Office building in Berlin.

 The diplomatic passport was auctioned in July 2019 and sold for $2000.